Quantum circuits of CNOT gates: Optimization of gates circuits

 \item A decomposition of $K$ in product of transvections is directly obtained while executing the algorithm and a simple and direct decomposition of an upper triangular matrix $U=(u_{ij})$ in $\GL$ is $U=\prod_{j=n-1}^{1}\prod_{i=j-1}^{0}[ij]^{u_{ij}}$.
 We call this decomposition the \emph{canonical} decomposition of $U$ and symmetrically the canonical decomposition of a lower triangular matrix is $L=\prod_{j=0}^{n-2}\prod_{i=j+1}^{n-1}[ij]^{l_{ij}}$.

 \item Replacing each transvection $[ij]$ in the decomposition of $M$ by the corresponding $\cnot$ gate $X_{ij}$, we obtain a circuit $C'$ equivalent to $C$.
-If the depth of $C'$ is less than the depth of $C$ then we have successfully reduced the circuit $C$.
+If the length of $C'$ is less than the length of $C$ then we have successfully reduced the circuit $C$.
 If not, the heuristic failed.

 \end{itemize}

 We note that the circuit $C'$ obtained by this process is generally not optimal even for small values of $n$.
 However the Gauss-Jordan algorithm has the great advantage of providing an upper bound on the optimal number of $\cnot$ gates in a circuit.